bekk/bekk-christmas/post/opensource/how-to-contribute-to-open-source.md

 calendar: opensource
 post_year: 2019
 post_day: 1
-title: 'WIP: How to contribute to Open source'
+title: How to contribute to Open source
 ingress: >-
-  We think Open source is such an important part of a developer’s life that we’ve devoted an entire advent calendar to the subject!
+  We think Open Source is such an important part of a developer’s life that we’ve devoted an entire advent calendar to the subject!
 For a lot of developers, the thought of putting your code or ideas out there for the whole community to see, can be daunting.
 Once you get the hang of it and get more comfortable though, it has a tendency to drag you in.

-Let's start by going through your first steps towards your first contribution.
+  Let's start by going through your first steps towards your first contribution together.
 links:
   - title: Firsttimersonly
     url: 'https://www.firsttimersonly.com/'